whoinow/wled-ha-rgb/README.md

 * `avg` - just average of all LED levels

 `debug` turns on debug logging, viewable via `journalctl` on linux, or just in the CLI where you ran the server.js.
 `WLED HTTP Port` this is the port configured in Hyperion.
 Note: WLED negotiation and config protocol defaults to 80.
 This server defaults to 8989 so either change it to 80 in the config or make sure in the Hyperion LED Hardware config that the _Target IP/Hostname_ includes the port like this: _hostname_:8989 (or whatever port you choose).
 Again, not required in Hyperion if you configure this server for port 80.
+NOTE: Hyperion 2.x.x dosn't allow you to set a port like this, so it must be set to default 80 in wled-ha-rgb.

 ## Install
 1. Install NodeJS